lamdu/lamdu/doc/VideoPlan.md

 ## Previous video summary

+*This part isn't in the video.
+I'm just describing the previous video as a reference when planning the new one.*

 In October 2014, before Lamdu executed the code written in it, and when it looked a lot different, we made a video presenting it (vimeo.com/97648370, vimeo.com/97713439) which got more than 3000 views.

 It presented, in order of appearance: